ajvrno/emotion-detection/README.md

 # career affirmations

-basic facial recognition
+## basic facial recognition

-opencv practice using haars cascade
+opencv practice using haars cascade, with the intention of implementing emotion detection later on to provide affirmations based on mood